 Adult Nap Time and a New Way of Life

 Spain, the progenitor of the siesta, is a good case study for the benefits of a Southern European attitude towards work.
 Roughly speaking, along the Mediterranean, work is something that’s grudgingly tolerated, while in Northern Europe, work is something that confers value and legitimacy.
-An American teaching abroad in Spain would get the best of all worlds, doing work they can be proud of, while living in a European country that really knows how to relax.
+An American teaching English in Spain would get the best of all worlds, doing work they can be proud of, while living in a European country that really knows how to relax.

 Naturally, the country that started a tomato fight just for fun, mostly shuts down for summer, because Spain understands that a relaxing vacation is a necessity.
 Americans more than many other nationalities have strong negative feelings towards work, and there are countless articles lamenting the poor work-life balance in the U.S. An American weighing where to teach abroad could stand to gain from experimenting with a Southern European quality of life.